sourcegraph/thyme/README.md

 Thyme is a work in progress, so please report bugs!
 Want to see how it works?
 [Dive into the source here.](https://sourcegraph.com/github.com/sourcegraph/thyme/-/def/GoPackage/github.com/sourcegraph/thyme/cmd/thyme/-/main.go/TrackCmd/Execute)

+Want to share what you've learned about your Thyme?
+Join the discussion on [Twitter](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fsourcegraph%2Fthyme&original_referer=https%3A%2F%2Fgithub.com).

 ## Features

 ### Simple CLI